zpainter/iassist/content/about/general-assembly-minutes-2004.md

 4. Reports of Regional Secretaries
 ----------------------------------

-i\.
+i.
 Africa - The African Secretary has resigned.
 Refilling this position will be part of nominations and elections this fall.

-ii\.
+ii.
 Australia - S Holloway was unable to attend.
 The regional report will be posted on the IASSIST web site.
 ASSDA is expanding, adding a qualitative data archive and a business data archive.
 Have installed the Nesstar server.
 There have also been breakthroughs in access to government data.
 Training workshops have been held in Australia and New Zealand.

-iii\.
+iii.
 Canada - B Wandschneider: Report will be on the IASSIST web site in next week or two.
 A meeting of the Canadian Association of Public Data Users (CAPDU) is scheduled immediately after IASSIST, in Winnipeg, in conjunction with the Conference of the Social Sciences and Humanities,